uwefladrich/scriptengine/docs/sphinx/scripts.rst

 Nevertheless, ScriptEngine will, again, issue a warning about a loop index variable collision.
-When using nested loops with the same loop index variable (explicitely or by default), the variable values from outer loops will not be accessible in the inner loops.
+When using nested loops with the same loop index variable (explicitly or by default), the variable values from outer loops will not be accessible in the inner loops.

 It is also possible to loop over dicts in ScriptEngine, like in the following